 1. What does your role as Global Head of Colour Cosmetics and Fragrance look like?

-As the Global Head of Colour Cosmetics and Fragrance at Meiyume, my primary role is to lead the team across three Meiyume Innovation & Development labs, located in the UK, Indonesia, and China, to create and experiment with innovative products that aim to empower and disrupt the beauty industry.
+As the Global Head of Colour Cosmetics and Fragrance at Meiyume, my primary role is to lead the team across three Meiyume Innovation & Development labs, located in the UK, and Indonesia, to create and experiment with innovative products that aim to empower and disrupt the beauty industry.
 My passion for the role is driven by the excitement and satisfaction of seeing the Chemists and Technicians come together and share raw material ideas and consumer insights, that ultimately translate into a creation of a new formulation technology.

 With a holistic view of both Colour Cosmetics and Fragrance, I am able to share with my team insights and trends garnered across both categories.
 The global collaboration between our teams also lets us have the ability to create diverse formulation solutions across different geographies, where customers have very different needs that append to their traditions, beliefs and lifestyles.